wp-plugins/genesis-club-lite/readme.txt

 == Upgrade Notice ==

-= 1.8.3 = Optional -  Add options for text color, background color, border color and margins for the search box
+= 1.8.4 = Optional - Add media queries to improve handling of themes that change menu padding for different device sizes

 == Links ==